filipverheyen/noticed-gulp/README.md

 # NOTICED GULP

 <h2>INSTALLATION</h2>
-<p>Download this repository and extract the contents into the root of your theme.</p>
+<p>Download this repository and extract the contents into your theme folder.</p>
+<p><strong>IMPORTANT: </strong>Move the contents of the extracted folder into the parent folder (the root of your theme).
 <p>Make sure you have nodeJS installed.<br>
 http://nodejs.org/</p>
 <p>After you have installed nodeJS, you can go and install gulp globally with following command:<br>